genboy/genboy/README.md

 # Welcome at Genboy's github corner

-Next project is an all inclusive never ending reasearch into our Hyperreality
+Next project is ..[AI, open, anomious and free](https://github.com/genboy/genai) if possible.. and an all inclusive never ending reasearch into our Hyperreality

 More info on this will follow in a complete repository